-Here is a ukulele tutorial for Chestnuts Roasting on an Open Fire (The Christmas Song) which would be a great addition to the usual Christmas songs we have like “We Wish You a Merry Christmas” or “Silent Night” and “Jingle Bells”.
+Here is a ukulele tutorial for Chestnuts Roasting on an Open Fire (The Christmas Song).
+This song would be a great addition to the usual Christmas songs we have like “We Wish You a Merry Christmas” or “Silent Night” and “Jingle Bells.”

 DOWNLOAD LEAD SHEET

 Click to download the lead sheet for “The Christmas Song,” which is also known as “Chestnuts Roasting on an Open Fire”.